 Tanner represents a wide range of clients in finance, real estate, land use and development.
 He works with corporate clients, including public companies, to secure financing for expansion, acquisitions and working capital.
-In addition, Tanner’s zoning practice includes work with local developers to secure development approvals, zoning changes, variances, conditional use permits and other administrative approvals.
+Tanner’s zoning practice includes work with local developers to secure development approvals, zoning changes, variances, conditional use permits and other administrative approvals.
+Tanner’s recent work includes:

 Tanner’s background also includes work on commercial mortgage-backed securities.
 He’s assisted capital market lenders navigate commercial real estate loan transactions.
 His wide-ranging experience and practical approach to resolving issues enable Tanner to close difficult transactions efficiently and successfully.
 Prior to joining Frost Brown Todd, Tanner spent five years as in-house counsel for Farm Credit Mid-America.
 He provided full legal support to the $20 billion agricultural cooperative lender.
 He worked with its agribusiness and capital market teams on sophisticated transactions, including loan originations, restructures, syndications and participations across the United States.